The Turnip Still

 Named for its squatty turnip-shaped boiler (often called the “pot”), the turnip still dates back centuries.
 In the Blue Ridge it was used into the 1930s, but few, if any, area bootleggers today have ever seen a turnip still in operation.
 American turnip boilers were traditionally made of copper sheets hammered into shape and riveted and soldered together.
 Making such boilers, the caps, and the coiled copper “worm” condensers in the old styles calls for skilled metalwork.

 In producing whiskey with a turnip still, mash barrels or wooden boxes are filled with some recipe of ground grain (such as corn, rye, or wheat), water, barley malt (or ground sprouted corn), yeast, and/or sugar.
-During fermentation of the mash, bacteria eat sugar and excrete alcohol.
+During fermentation of the mash, yeasts eat sugar and excrete alcohol.
 Depending upon the outside temperature and the amount of yeast and sugar added, the fermentation process in the barrels takes three or four days or more.
 Corn mash in cool weather may take up to two weeks to ferment.

 A foam, called the “cap,” forms during fermentation.
 When the cap disappears, the remaining sour mixture, called “beer,” measures between 6% and 12% alcohol.
 (This concoction is quite different from store-bought beer, but some people do drink it.)
 The beer is poured into the turnip-shaped “pot,” and the distiller starts his fire.